History of the Emmonak Women’s Shelter

 At a glance: Emmonak Women’s Shelter

-Service area: 5 villages in the Lower Yukon Delta, Alaska
+- Service area: 13 villages, and 18 Tribes in the Lower Yukon Delta, Alaska (Also known as the Kusilvak Region)

 Contact: Joann Horn, Director